 There is something special about a mountain view Christmas market.
-That’s why the Christmas markets in Innsbruck are great spots from where to wrap your hands around a warm cup of glühwein (mulled wine) while keeping an eye on snow-covered Alpine peaks.
+That’s why the Innsbruck Christmas markets are great spots from where to wrap your hands around a warm cup of glühwein (mulled wine) while keeping an eye on snow-covered Alpine peaks.

 Our visits to the Innsbruck Christmas market are somewhat predictable.
 In fact, it has become an annual outing for my birthday.
-We start with lunch at Restaurant Posidonas, a Greek restaurant near the old town, before spending the afternoon and early evening at the three markets in the city centre.
+We start with lunch at Restaurant Posidonas, a Greek restaurant near the old town, before spending the afternoon and early evening at the three markets in the historic old town.

 Here is my Innsbruck Christmas market review to convince you there is nothing better than a mountain view Christmas market in the Austrian Alps.